ethan-schaffer/ethan-schaffer/README.md

-### Hi there, I'm Ethan
+### Hi, I'm Ethan!

-🐢 I'm a Computer Science Major at the University of Maryland, College Park!
+🐢 I'm a Computer Science Major at the University of Maryland, College Park.

 💡 I'm most interested in back end development, and in using data to solve tough problems.